Here I describe why I use the Dutch Complete Hormone test for women of all ages with hormone imbalances.

 - You may have low DHEA levels.
 This is a “feel-good” hormone produced by your adrenal glands.
 When it’s low, it can cause fatigue, a decrease in muscle mass or bone density, depression, aching joints, loss of libido, and lowered immunity.

 - You may have “estrogen dominance.”
 This is when the scales are tipped so that progesterone is low and estrogen is high.
-I’ll explain this more in a separate post.
-Estrogen dominance can cause premenopause and menopause symptoms.
+Estrogen dominance can be a factor in endometriosis, PMS, painful periods, fibrous breasts, fibroids, tender breasts, moodiness, and more.
+It can make perimenopause symptoms significantly worse.

 - This test shows how you metabolize estrogen through your liver.
 If you don’t metabolize estrogen well, your risks of estrogen-related cancers such as breast, cervical and uterine cancer can increase.